felias-fogg/SingleWireSerial/README.md

 ![Hit Counter](https://visitor-badge.laobi.icu/badge?page_id=felias-fogg_SingleWireSerial)

 A software serial library that uses only a single wire for half-duplex serial communication.
 It makes use of the input capture and output compare match features of the 16-bit timers in AVR MCUs and is for this reason highly accurate and reliable up to 250 kbps.
 So it can be used, for instance, for debugWIRE communication.
+Furthermore,  you can also use it as a two wire library.